gsuberland/Windows-Reverse-Engineering/MEM_WRITE_WATCH.md

 >
 > To retrieve the addresses of the pages that have been written to since the region was allocated or the write-tracking state was reset, call the [GetWriteWatch](https://docs.microsoft.com/en-us/windows/desktop/api/memoryapi/nf-memoryapi-getwritewatch) function.
 To reset the write-tracking state, call GetWriteWatch or [ResetWriteWatch](https://docs.microsoft.com/en-us/windows/desktop/api/memoryapi/nf-memoryapi-resetwritewatch).
 The write-tracking feature remains enabled for the memory region until the region is freed.

 Internally this is implemented as a kind of shadow-bitmap of page dirty bits, with some additional logic glued in between.
+You can read my reverse engineered source [here](MEM_WRITE_WATCH_internals.c).

 When you call `VirtualAlloc` it goes through to `NtAllocateVirtualMemory`, which then calls into `MiAllocateVirtualMemory` using an opaque struct that is prepared by `MiAllocateVirtualMemoryPrepare`.